tony-waters/tony-waters.github.io/_posts/2026-03-13-@OneToOne(fetch = LAZY) Often Doesn't Work.md

 verify behaviour with SQL logging and tests

-In many cases, explicit queries or DTO projections are better for controlling fetch behaviour.
+In many cases, explicit queries, DTO projections, or entity graphs are better for controlling fetch behaviour.

-## explicit queries

-## DTO projections

-## Entity Graphs
+I will look at this in a future post.